Neerajpandey2/weather-check-website/README.md

 # weather-check-website
-by this website we can check weather of the current location and also of the manual searches. i used html , css , bootstrap and js in this project.
+by this website we can check weather of the current location and also of the manual searches. i used html , inline css , bootstrap and js in this project.